ValentinaPy/valentinapy.github.io/index.md

 ---

 ### Misc
 Besides this I love rowing (currently at Lake Washington Rowing Club) and going to the "cinemathèque".
+I think that Italian Neorealism produced some of the most beautiful movies.
 My Erdős number is 3 (Paul Erdős → Noga Alon → Ido Dagan → Me) and my Kevin Knight number is 2 (Kevin Knight → Yejin Choi → Me).

 ---